DevOpsBootcamp/Bootcamp-Exercises/2015-2016/docker/README.rst

 DOBC Docker Exercise
 ====================

-In this directtory there are two files:
+In this directory there are two files:

 * README.rst: This document
 * Dockerfile: The dockerfile specification for your container.

 In this exercise you will create a docker container which contains and runs the `tinsy-flask-app`_ we played with previously.

+**NOTE:** This exercise is not a trick question.
+If you read the README on the ``tinsy-flask-app`` page it will basically tell you what to do, your job is to write a Dockerfile that accomplishes the same task as setting up and running this app.

 .. _`tinsy-flask-app`: https://github.com/DevOpsBootcamp/tinsy-flask-app